telecombcn-dl/2017-dlai-team5/README.md

 ### A3C

 <p style="text-align: justify">
 The algorithm of choice for the most successful implementations of Reinforcement Learning agent for StarCraft II seems to be A3C [3].
-We have worked on top of two implementations of A3C: <a href="https://github.com/xhujoy/pysc2-agents">one by Xiaowei Hu</a>; and <a href="https://github.com/greentfrapp/pysc2-RLagents">another by Lim Swee Kiat</a>, which at the same time is based on top of Juliani's tutorials about Reinforcement Learning with TensorFlow [2].
+We have worked on top of two implementations of A3C: [one by Xiaowei Hu](https://github.com/xhujoy/pysc2-agents); and [another by Lim Swee Kiat](https://github.com/greentfrapp/pysc2-RLagents), which at the same time is based on top of Juliani's tutorials on Reinforcement Learning with TensorFlow [2].
 </p>

 #### Theoretical Foundations